Cortrah/Discourse-Notes/chapter1.md

 # Development Setup

-There are 3 levels
+There are 3 levels of instructions to choose from
 1. Discourse with vagrant
 2. Discourse with a custom vagrant setup
-3. Advanced installation without vagrant
+3. Installation without vagrant (osx only)

 ## 1. Discourse with Vagrant